How to enjoy a movie if you have a ruptured disc

-Going to see a new movie can be an extremely enjoyable experience, but for those with a ruptured disc, it can also be a painful one.
-The symptoms of a ruptured disc can make sitting uncomfortable, but there are many things you can do to alleviate this discomfort and make going to the movies a fun pastime again.
+Going to see a new movie should be an enjoyable experience, but for those with a ruptured disc it can also be a painful one.
+Ruptured disc symptoms like pain, cramping and tingling can make sitting uncomfortable, but there are many things you can do to relieve this discomfort and make going to the movies a fun pastime again.

 Here are some simple ways to make a visit to the movie theater a less painful experience:

-- Plan to take any pain medication before the movie – If you’re currently taking prescription or over-the-counter pain medicine, take it 30 minutes before the movie to give it time to “kick in.”
+- Plan to take any pain medication before the movie.
+If you’re currently taking prescription or over-the-counter pain medicine, take it 30 minutes before the movie to give it time to take effect.
 If you have specific times you must take medication, then look at movie showings around those times.

-For more tips on going to the movies with a ruptured disc, or to learn about the minimally invasive spinal procedures performed at Laser Spine Institute, contact us.
-We’ll review your MRI or CT scan and let you know if you’re a candidate for one of our minimally invasive procedures.
+We’ll perform a free review of your MRI or CT scan* and let you know if you’re a potential candidate for one of our minimally invasive procedures.